ROME ON WHEELS FROM A JEWISH PERSPECTIVE: GOLF CART AND E-BIKE TOURS

-However, you want to discover the Eternal City, I’ll make it happen, accompanying you throughout your tour.
-After meeting at your hotel lobby, we’ll visit Rome’s best-loved landmarks, from the Spanish Steps to the Trevi Fountain and the Pantheon to Piazza Navona.
-But we’ll stop off along the way too – going deeper into the little-known Jewish aspects of the Italian capital.
+Whichever way you choose to discover the Eternal City, I’ll make it happen, accompanying you throughout your tour.
+After meeting in your hotel lobby, we’ll explore Rome’s most beloved landmarks, from the Spanish Steps to the Trevi Fountain, and from the Pantheon to Piazza Navona.
+Along the way, we’ll also delve into the lesser-known Jewish aspects of the Italian capital, enriching your journey with unique insights and stops.

 Your Rome on Wheels from a Jewish Perspective first stops at the Spanish Steps